-Cannabis cultivators and processors: The Utah Department of Agriculture and Food retains authority over cannabis cultivation and processing in both the compromise legislation and Proposition 2.
-For more information about cannabis cultivation and processing, contact Ashley Lytton at email@example.com or 801-538-4976.
+Cannabis cultivators and processors: The Utah Department of Agriculture and Food has authority over cannabis cultivation and processing.
+For more information about cannabis cultivation and processing contact Ashley Lytton at email@example.com or 801-538-4976.

 For more information contact: